Stereotactic Radiosurgery

 How does it work?

-During the treatment, your head will be placed in a special frame designed to keep it still.
-With the use of brain scans, your oncologist will be able to identify the area in which the radiation is required.
-The radiation can then be delivered very accurately to the area of the tumour, damaging as little surrounding healthy tissue as possible.
+During the treatment, the area being treated will be immobilised.
+This can be done with a thermoplastic mask or a specialised body mould.
+With the use of scans prior to your treatment, your oncologist will be able to identify the area in which the radiation is required.
+The radiation can then be delivered accurately to the area of the tumour, damaging as little surrounding healthy tissue as possible.

 There are a number of ways in which stereotactic radiosurgery may be administered.
 These include: